Hindi literature: Ritikavya kal (c. 1700 to 1900)

 Shringar or erotic aspects of Krishna's life—his Leela, his pranks with the Gopis in Braj, and the description of the physical beauty of Krishna and Radha,(Krishna's Consort).
-The poetry of Bihari, and Ghananand Das fit this bill.
-The most well known book from this age is the Bihari Satsai of Bihari, a collection of Dohas (couplets), dealing with Bhakti (devotion), Neeti (Moral policies) and Shringar (love).
+The poetry of Bihari, and Ghananand fit this bill.
+The best known book from this age is the Satsai of Bihari Lal, a collection of Dohas (couplets), dealing with Bhakti (devotion), Neeti (Moral policies) and Shringar (love).

-The first Hindi books, using the Devanagari script or Nāgarī script were one Heera Lal's treatise on Ain-i-Akbari, called Ain e Akbari ki Bhasha Vachanika, and Rewa Maharaja's treatise on Kabir.
-Both books came out in 1795.
+The first Hindi books, using the Devanagari script or Nāgarī script were Heera Lal's treatise on Ain-i-Akbari, called Ain e Akbari ki Bhasha Vachanika, and Rewa Maharaja's treatise on Kabir.
+Both books were published in 1795.
 Munshi Lallu Lal's Hindi translation of Sanskrit Hitopadesha was published in 1809.
-Lala Srinivas Das published a novel in Hindi Pariksha guru in the Nāgarī script in 1886.
+Lala Srinivas Das published a novel, Pariksha Guru, in the Nāgarī script in 1882.
 Shardha Ram Phillauri wrote a Hindi novel Bhagyawati which was published in 1888.

 Chandrakanta, written by Devaki Nandan Khatri in 1888, is considered the first authentic work of prose in modern Hindi.
 The person who brought realism in the Hindi prose literature was Munshi Premchand, who is considered the most revered figure in the world of Hindi fiction and progressive movement.

 Adhunik kal (c.
 1900 onwards)

 In 1800, the British East India Company established Fort William College at Calcutta.
-The college president J. B. Gilchrist hired professors to write books in Hindustani.
-Some of these books were Prem Sagar by Lallu Lal, Naasiketopaakhyan by Sadal Mishra, Sukhsagar by Sadasukhlal of Delhi and Rani Ketaki ki kahani by Munshi Inshallah Khan.
+The college president, John Gilchrist, hired professors to write books in Hindustani.
+Some of these books were Prem Sagar by Lallu Lal, Naasiketopaakhyan by Sadal Mishra, Sukhsagar by Sadasukhlal of Delhi and Rani Ketaki Ki Kahani by Munshi Inshallah Khan.

+Modern Hindi literature has been heavily influenced by Bengali literature and the Bengal Renaissance.
 The person who brought realism in the Hindi prose literature was Premchand, who is considered the most revered figure in the world of Hindi fiction and progressive movement.
 Before Premchand, the Hindi literature revolved around fairy or magical tales, entertaining stories and religious themes.
 Premchand's novels have been translated into many other languages.